 The Best Car Rental Playa del Carmen

 This is why I would NEVER book a rental car in Mexico online.
 I rent a car in Playa del Carmen often, and I always use the same company.
 If you want to rent a car in Playa del Carmen then you need to use a local company, not one of the big chains.
-I personally use Quick Car Rentals.
+I personally always book through my friend Vanessa at Turismo Channel.
+The best way to book a car with her is via WhatsApp, just click this link and make sure you tell her I have referred you for a special Claire’s Itchy Feet price.
+They also do airport transfers and day tours so be sure to check out everything they have to offer.

-You book using WhatsApp +52 984 233 8916 and you can send a message in Spanish or English.
+You can send her a message in Spanish or English.
 Please let them know I sent you!
 They are a small local company and they don’t have an office at the airport, so if you wanted to rent a car from Cancun airport then just let them know and a driver will pick you up and drive you to Playa for an extra charge.
 Or you could book an airport transfer from Cancun to Playa del Carmen with them and they can drop the car off later.

-Either way, these are the guys I personally use and trust.
+Either way, this is the company I personally use and trust.

 Book your trip now